Integrated Human Activity Sensing and Communications: Challenges and Future Opportunities

 \subsection{Distributed Sensing}

-With the potentially significant improvement on coverage and HAR accuracy, sensing based on a distributed topology is the general trend.
-However, research on sensing under a distributed topology is still very limited.
-As presented in Section \ref{section3-1}, the challenges for distributed HAR mainly lie in deployment and cooperation between transceivers, fusion strategies on data from diverse receivers and scheduling issues with target return.
-In addition, there is almost no discussion on the HAR performance bound for distributed sensing networks yet, which is also a promising research direction.
+Given the potentially significant improvement in coverage and HAR accuracy, sensing based on a distributed topology is expected to be a general trend.
+However, research on sensing using off-the-shelf wireless devices under a distributed topology is still very limited.
+As presented in Section \ref{section3-1}, the challenges for distributed HAR mainly lie in the deployment and cooperation between transceivers, the fusion of data from diverse receivers, and the scheduling of the distributed devices.
+In addition, there is almost no discussion on the HAR performance bound of distributed sensing networks, which is also a promising research direction.